 Meanwhile, dice 4 Tbsp of the butter into 1 Tbsp pieces and add to a small saucepan.
 Melt over medium heat then add garlic and saute until lightly golden and softened, about 1 - 2 minutes.
 Remove from heat, stir in 3 Tbsp of the half and half then pour mixture into a small bowl (so the garlic doesn't burn) and set aside.

 Pour drained potatoes into a large mixing bowl.
 Mash well with a potato masher until there are no longer any lumps (or press through a potato ricer).
 Stir in parmesan cheese and warm butter/garlic mixture with a wooden spoon and season with salt and pepper to taste.
 Let mixture cool a few minutes then quickly stir in egg yolks one at a time with a wooden spoon.
-At this point if mixture is very thick you can add remaining 1 Tbsp half and half if needed, if mixture seems a little too runny for piping let it cool slightly.
+At this point if mixture is very thick you can add remaining 1 Tbsp half and half if needed.

 Line a 18 by 13-inch baking sheet with parchment paper.
 Transfer mixture to a large piping fitted with a large star tip that's about 3/4 inch wide at tip (or you can just spoon mounds onto baking sheet vs. piping).
 Pipe into 12 mounds spaced evenly apart, about 2 1/2-inches wide by 2 1/2-inches tall.
 Bake in preheated oven until golden brown, about 16 - 19 minutes.
 Serve immediately garnished with parsley and parmesan if desired.